Shulk97/JPEG_detection_Resnet_SSD/README.md

 3) This architecture follows the "Late Concat RFA Thinner" architecture but the CB3 and CB4 are removed.
 Once concatenated, Y and CbCr only go through CB5 before going through the extra feature layers.
 The extra feature layers are kept unchanged.

-4) This architecture follows the "Up Sampling RFA" architecture from Über for the classification backbone.
+4) This architecture follows the "Up Sampling RFA" architecture from Uber for the classification backbone.
 The extra feature layers are kept unchanged.

-5) This architecture follows the "Deconvolution RFA" architecture from Über for the classification backbone.
+5) This architecture follows the "Deconvolution RFA" architecture from Uber for the classification backbone.
 The extra feature layers are kept unchanged.

 It appears from the results that the modification of extra-feature layers is more beneficial for the mAP than modifying the classication backbone to match dimensions.
 Indeed, even if the deconvolution network shows the best accuracy in classification, the best mAP